 Credits, on the other hand, reduce the amount of taxes you pay.
 If you owed $6,750 in taxes and had a $1,000 credit, you’d only owe $5,750.

-The student loan interest deduction is an above-the-line tax deduction, according to CNBC, which means the deduction directly reduces your adjusted gross income.
-You input the amount of deductible interest on Line 33 on your 1040 or 1040NR form and it reduces your adjusted gross income.
-You don’t have to itemize your taxes to claim the deduction, but you cannot use the 1040EZ or 1040NR-EZ if you want to claim this deduction.
+The student loan interest deduction is an above-the-line tax deduction, which means the deduction directly reduces your adjusted gross income.
+You input the amount of deductible interest, and it reduces your adjusted gross income.

-Being able to claim the deduction without itemizing is a big benefit.
-In December 2017, President Trump signed a tax reform bill that nearly doubled the standard deduction, which means far fewer people will itemize going forward.
+Being able to claim the deduction without itemizing could be a big benefit.
 If using the standard deduction makes sense for you, you don’t have to worry about missing out on the student loan deduction.

 The exact amount the deduction will save you varies depending on your tax bracket.
-The tax brackets are changing in 2018 thanks to tax reform, which means you might be taxed at a different rate next year than you will be when you file your taxes for 2017.
 The value of the student loan interest deduction will change if your tax bracket does.

 You can estimate how much your deduction will be worth by multiplying your deductible interest by your tax bracket.
-For example, if you’re in the 25 percent tax bracket and you take a $2,500 deduction, your deduction would be worth $625 ($2,500 x 0.25).
+For example, if you’re in the 25% tax bracket and you take a $2,500 deduction, your deduction would be worth $625 ($2,500 x 0.25).

-Because your deduction reduces the amount of income taxed at your highest marginal rate, this calculation works in most situations since taking the deduction means you have less income being taxed at the highest rate you pay.
+Your deduction reduces the amount of income taxed at your highest marginal rate, so this calculation works in most situations.
+This is because taking the deduction means you have less income being taxed at the highest rate you pay.

 The student loan interest deduction phases out at higher incomes, so you’ll be ineligible to claim the deduction if you make too much money.